3geek14/Realms/Omnibus.md

 don't see any wounds.
 Then, if they roll you over to look at your back, tell them they see a deep wound in your back.

-When your PC is killed (dead, but not soulless) and then raised, they may remember everything up until the point of their death.
+When your PC is killed (dead, but not [soulless]{.new}) and then raised, they may remember everything up until the point of their death.

 ### Playing Dead ### {#playing-dead}